How to Stop Shoes from Smelling

 Use Shoe Insoles

 Anti-odour insoles are a great solution not only for getting rid of unpleasant foot odour, but stopping it from occurring in the first place.
-Leather, terry cloth, cork and fleece are all excellent materials that absorb excess moisture and help you keep your feet odour-free.

 Our Top Pick: Zederna Original Natural Cedarsoles